2of/University-Of-Canterbury-COSC440-2024/README.md

 ### What's this?

-If you squint really hard, you can see the labels.
+If you squint really hard, you can see the labels in the images.
+Ass 3 generates this from the decoder half of an autoencoder and I thought it was neat!

 ![AverageImages](./res/averageimages.png)